-Skin aging is not only humiliating, but it also occurs at a rapid rate after the age of 30.
+Skin aging is not only a concern many people encounter, but it also occurs at a rapid rate after the age of 30.
 Skin problems caused by sun exposure especially on face are very common and so there is need to understand how exactly skin ages.
 One thing that can be said about aging skin or any other organ for that matter is that it is associated with one or more factors that can either speed up or slow down the process.

 Skin aging is actually a result of oxidative stress brought about by ultraviolet radiation from the sun.
 Ultraviolet R (UVR) radiation damages skin cells further leading to wrinkles, lines, dark spots and even cancers if prolonged exposure occurs over time.
 It has been found that sunscreens help to combat the damaging effects of UVR for this makes your skin more resistant.
 Unfortunately, our bodies were not made to handle the kind of environment we live in presently (polluted air, food grown with chemicals and daily life stressors) which increase aging process.